aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/odscellfield/_index.md

 ### column {#column--}

-Get and sets the column index of the cell.
+Gets and sets the column index of the cell.

 ```javascript
 column : number;